“Perfect for GPs and AHPs who needs Basic Life Support skills and more”

 Course Overview

-During this half day, in-person course, learners will develop the skills and knowledge needed to deal with a range of emergency first aid situations, including: managing an unresponsive casualty, CPR and choking.
+During this half day, Basic Life Support and Administering Emergency Oxygen, in-person course, learners will develop the skills and knowledge needed to deal with a range of emergency first aid situations, including: managing anaphylaxis, choking, the unresponsive casualty and suspected cardiac arrest in both adult and paediatric casualties.

 Learner Outcomes